Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 This is the fundamental shift I completely missed at first.

-With this new feature, platform teams aren’t just sharing Terraform modules anymore.
+With this new feature, platform teams aren’t just sharing OpenTofu/Terraform modules anymore.
 They’re packaging and distributing complete infrastructure patterns.

 Want to deploy a new microservice?
 Don’t think about databases, load balancers, monitoring, and networking separately.
 Just reference the microservice pattern and input your application-specific values.